On a numerical criterion for Fano fourfolds: Introduction

-The organization of this paper follows very closely to \cite{liu-matsumura}, by the same reason that the unknown case of Serrano's conjecture for Calabi--Yau threefolds is far from reaching.
-Hence, we have to get around this difficulty by carefully using the strict nefness; however, we can not solve the problem completely as in \cite{liu-matsumura}.
-In this paper, the case $c^2_1(X)\cdot c_2(X)=0$ is still remaining.
+Following closely to \cite{liu-matsumura}, the organization of this paper is divided into two parts.
+In Section \ref{sec3}, we partially prove the ampleness part of Theorem \ref{thm.main} under the assumption that $\kappa(X, -K_X)\geq 0$.
+By the same reason that Serrano's conjecture for Calabi--Yau threefolds has not been completely solved yet, we have to get around this difficulty by carefully using the strict nefness as in \cite{liu-matsumura}.
+Unfortunately, we cannot solve the problem completely at this moment.
+In this paper, the case $c^2_1(X)\cdot c_2(X)=0$ still remains.

-In \cite{kollar-conj}*{Remark 3.6}, Koll\'{a}r expected to give a structure theory for minimal threefolds with $c_1(X)\cdot c_2(X)=0$, and find a universal lower bound $-c_1(X)\cdot c_2(X)\geq \epsilon >0$ for the rest.
-This expectation can be generalized to any dimensions.
-In \cite{hs}, Hao and Schreieder give a satisfactory structure theory for minimal models of dimension $n$ with $\kappa (X)=n-1$ and $c^{n-2}_1(X)\cdot c_2(X)=0$ (see \cite{hs}*{Theorem 1.1}).
-These works begin with the Bogomolov--Miyaoka--Yau inequality

-for non-general type.
-On the other side of the mirror, for projective terminal varieties with nef anti-canonical divisors, Ou \cite{ou} shows that $c_2(X)$ also has the positivity; specifically, \cite{ou}*{Corollary 1.5} shows that

-Therefore, it is also natural to expect a structure theory for projective terminal varieties with $c^{n-2}_1(X)\cdot c_2(X)=0$ and nef anti-canonical divisors, and that there is a universal lower bound $c^{n-2}_1(X)\cdot c_2(X)\geq \epsilon >0$ for the rest.
-This question is simple in the surface case; in dimension 3, the author and Chen Jiang give a relatively clear answer to this question in a forthcoming note \cite{liu-jiang}.
-We hope that a satisfactory structure theory for $c^2_1(X)\cdot c_2(X)=0$ can provide the last piece of the puzzle on Campana--Peternell's conjecture in dimension 4.
+In Section \ref{sec4}, we completely solve the non-vanishing conjecture for strictly nef anti-canonical divisors (Conjecture \ref{conj.nonvanishing}) in dimension 4.

+\begin{thm}[Theorem \ref{thm.nonvanishing}] Let $X$ be a projective rationally connected smooth fourfold such that the anti-canonical divisor $-K_X$ is strictly nef.
+Then, we have that $\kappa(X, -K_X)\geq 0$. \end{thm}

-\begin{ack} The author is supported by the NSFC (grant no.~12001018).
-He would like to thank Chen Jiang, Jie Liu, Wenhao Ou and Guolei Zhong for useful discussions and suggestions. \end{ack}
+\begin{ack} The author would like to thank Chen Jiang, Jie Liu, Wenhao Ou and Guolei Zhong for useful discussions and suggestions. \end{ack}

 Throughout this paper, we work over the complex number field $\mathbb C$.
 A {\em scheme} is always assumed to be separated and of finite type over $\mathbb{C}$, and a {\em variety} is a reduced and irreducible algebraic scheme.
-We will freely use the basic notation in \cites{demailly-book, fujino-foundations, kollar-mori, laz}.
+We will freely use the notation in \cites{demailly-book, fujino-foundations, kollar-mori, laz}.